 As the film implies, there are good reasons to believe that the GSEs (government-sponsored enterprises) Fannie Mae and Freddie Mac bore less direct responsibility than the private-label securitisers.
 Most subprime loans in the years immediately preceding the financial crisis were private-label backed.
 Fannie and Freddie did have securitisation goals (set by Congress) but these were for either underserved areas or low-income households.
 And careful estimation of the impact of these thresholds on mortgage supply suggests there isn’t much happening there.
 These housing goals don’t seem to be the reason for the crisis.
 The stage was set for catastrophe when the GSEs withdrew and private label securitisers took their market share, with much less rigorous securitisation practices.

 The film shows us how slipshod the banks’ vetting process had become in scenes where the short-sellers delve into the specifics of these loans.
 They meet Florida homeowners who obtained a mortgage with no proof of income, and mortgage brokers who boast about “NINJA loans” – an acronym for no income, no job, no assets.
-This is an authentic portrayal of the irrational belief in ever-rising housing prices that fueled the housing bubble — which has precious little to do with Fannie and Freddie.
+This is an authentic portrayal of the irrational belief in ever-rising housing prices that fuelled the housing bubble — which has precious little to do with Fannie and Freddie.

 No two-hour movie could do complete justice to the financial crisis, and there are some important things The Big Short overlooks.
 I address one of these in a forthcoming paper in Review of Economics and Statistics: the preferential capital treatment given to securitised products by accounting rules such as the Basel agreements.
 In plain English, they get a lower coefficient in the calculation of the capital ratios.
 That’s a substantial incentive to package products in CDOs.